ko1ebayev/ngx-dialog/README.md

 # Let's start building!
-## I recommended to explore demo page with code examples as it demonstrates how each dialog reflects in DOM - [link](https://ko1ebayev.github.io/ngx-zero-dialog/)
+## I recommend exploring the demo page with code examples, as it demonstrates how each dialog is reflected in the DOM.
+You can check it out here: [ngx-zero-dialog demo](https://ko1ebayev.github.io/ngx-zero-dialog/)
-Now you are ready to use ngx-zero-dialog!

-Feel free to open discussions, issues or reach me out on Telegram or via e-mail
+Feel free to open discussions, raise issues, or reach out to me on Telegram or via email.
+I'm happy to help!